 Logic Apps Consumption: How to get the Logic App error detail message guide

-I have often been writing about how to handle exceptions and get the correct and detailed error message describing in an easy and clean matter the failures in our processes:
+I have often been writing about how to handle exceptions and get the correct and detailed error message, describing in an easy and clean manner the failures in our processes:

-For those reasons, my teammate Luis Rigueira and I decided to create this 60 pages detailed whitepaper: Logic Apps Consumption – How to get the Logic App error detail message guide.
+For those reasons, my teammate Luis Rigueira and I decided to create this 60-page, detailed whitepaper: Logic Apps Consumption – How to get the Logic App error detail message guide.

 What’s in store for you?